 Botanical Name: Aloe barbadensis

 Common Names: Cape aloe, Aloe curacao, Barbadoes aloe, Venezuela aloe, Indian alces, Ghirita, Lu hui, Star Cactus

-Aloe vera is an evergreen succulent with almost no to a little stem.
-Originated from the Arabian Peninsula, this plant grows worldwide in the tropical climates.
-The plant is famous among modern gardeners as it can grow indoors as well as outdoors, successfully.
-Many industries have been using the plant in their products such as beverages, lotions, ointments, to name a few.
+Aloe vera medicine plant is an evergreen succulent with almost no to a little stem.
+Originating from the Arabian Peninsula, this plant grows worldwide in tropical climates.
+The plant is famous among modern gardeners as it can grow indoors as well as outdoors successfully.
+Many industries have been using the plant in their products, such as beverages, lotions, ointments, to name a few.

 - Powerful antioxidant